guenchi/Darkart/manual/python.md

 procedure: (pmap-set! *po<mapping> string<key> *po{value})

-return: return: 0 for succes -1 for fail
+return: 0 on success or -1 on failure.

 procedure: (pmap-del! *po<mapping> string<key>)

-return: 0 for succes -1 for fail
+return: 0 on success or -1 on failure.

 procedure: (pmap-del*! *po<mapping> *po{key})

-return: 0 for succes -1 for fail
+return: 0 on success or -1 on failure.

 procedure: (pmap-keys *po<mapping>)